section-engineering-education/engineering-education/articles/text-to-speech-in-javascript/index.md

 - A browser to view the webpage, preferably [Google Chrome](https://www.google.com/intl/en_in/chrome/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/).

 ### The HTML Page

 Create a new directory for the project and create a new file in the directory called `index.html`.

-In this HTML file, Let's set up an empty select menu, a text area to type, and control buttons for the speech.
+In this HTML file, Let's set up:

+- An empty select menu.
 We will fill the empty select menu with the list of voices available using javascript later.

+- Range sliders for volume, pitch, and rate.

+- A `textarea` to type.

+- Control buttons for the speech.

 I've used [Bootstrap 5](https://getbootstrap.com/) to style the webpage.
 If you are new to Bootstrap, check out their [documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to get a better understanding.